abghorba/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 An implementation of Tic-Tac-Toe which is played on the command line.
-Example game of Player vs. Player:
+Example game of AI.Player vs. AI.Player:

-    Player 1: Do you want to be X or O?
+    AI.Player 1: Do you want to be X or O?
 (X/O)
     X

       |   |